 Bob and Carmel Clark began their foray into vineyards by helping plant the vines for Kalari at Cowra in 1995.
 This became much more serious with the planting of their own vineyard there in 1996.
 Aware of climate change issues and the allure of cool climate wines, the vineyard at Boree Lane was purchased in 1999 and managed for the sale of grapes to Southcorp and later different wineries.

 It had been planted by Ian Britton on the Britton pastoral property ‘Woodstock’ in 1997-8 at the same time as the adjoining Vintec vineyard to the north, with a small area (0.75ha) dating to 1984, very early for the Orange region.

 After some dry years and the fall in grape prices, a decision was made in 2008 to improve the management and health of the vineyard and to produce some wine.
 In 2003 Murray Smith, just across the Lane, had made a Cabernet Sauvignon from grapes from the small block planted in 1984 and the result was very encouraging.
 The 2008 vintage saw the first wines made under the Boree Lane Wines label.

-Living in Sydney and commuting to and from the vineyard means that management needs to be left in safe hands.
-This role had been very capably filled first by Philippe Prudhomme, former owner of the Ku-ring-gai Vineyard and La Colline Wines, from 2009-2012, now retired. (see Viticulture & Winemaking).
-Vineyard Management is now in the capable hands of Geoff Cook.
+Living in Sydney and commuting to and from the vineyard means that management had to be left in safe hands.
+This role was very capably filled first by Philippe Prudhomme, former owner of the Ku-ring-gai Vineyard and La Colline Wines, from 2009-2012, now retired. (see Viticulture & Winemaking).
+Vineyard Management was then taken on by Geoff Cook who continued right up to May 2021.
+He did an excellent job and was a pleasure to work with.